 Sometimes called a dental cap, tooth cap, or porcelain jacket, dental crowns can be made of different materials.
 Popular crown materials are:

 - Porcelain-fused-to-metal Crowns

 - Resin Crowns

 The lighter-colored, non-metal materials like e-max appear more natural in the mouth, though porcelain-fused-to-metal can be a compromise between the durability of metal and the natural appearance of porcelain.
 Newer materials like Zirconia crowns can provide strength but are metal-free.

-There are a number of factors to consider when choosing the material of your crown, and Dr. Lazare will offer guidance in this choice.
+There are a number of factors to consider when choosing the material of your crown, for how long do they last being one of them, and Dr. Lazare will offer guidance in this choice.
 Depending on the craftsmanship of the crown and the skill of the dentist installing the dental crown, these fixtures can last for many years with proper care.

 Reasons to Crown a Tooth

 Crowns are fitted over the teeth for a number of reasons.
 Crowns can restore the regular functions of a tooth, like biting and chewing, and can also be fitted for cosmetic reasons, improving the form and appearance of the tooth.
 Patients experiencing one or more of the following dental issues may be a candidate for a dental crown.

 Cracked or Broken Teeth

 Just like the hard bones of the body, teeth can crack and break.
 The cusps or raised areas of molars can break and chip with regular chewing and biting motions.
 These fractures create vulnerabilities within the tooth and must be protected from oral bacteria that can lead to decay and infection.
 A tooth may be weak for other reasons, and crowns can provide a strong outer teeth covering that is superior to the natural composition of the tooth.
 In some cases, a broken tooth may be worn or missing much of its regular size and shape, and can benefit from being crowned.